torquebox/torquebox.org/news/2011-08-23-stomp-chat-demo-part2.md

 ### Messages sent to `/private`

-Private messages involve more JMS selector magic.
 We implement the entire `/private` STOMP destination through the `PrivateStomplet` which once again uses the `JmsStomplet` superclass to connect to the same `/topics/chat` JMS topic.

 The `PrivateStomplet` is about as simple as the `PublicStomplet`.
 It is responsible for setting the bonafide sender header based on the authenticated username kept in the session, and forwards the message to the JMS topic.
+The `recipient` header of the STOMP message, as set by the browser, is copied over to the JMS message as a text property.

 <pre class="syntax ruby"># private_stomplet.rb
 require 'torquebox-stomp'